Compare Credit Cards Germany: Find Your Perfect Card

 Key Takeaways

-• ✓ Schufa score is crucial for credit card approval in Germany.
+• ✓ Schufa credit score plays a crucial role in approval for German credit cards.

 How It Works